 There’s something powerful about going out into the backcountry, be it for an hour on a day hike, or for a few overnight camping trips or even more.
 Going out means setting aside modern life for a while.
 It means taking a journey that requires you to rely on yourself and your companions, to live simply, to be active outside in whatever weather shows up.

-The wilderness challenges us to be prepared, to learn the ways of the environment around us, and to carry just enough gear to be safe and comfortable, but no more.
+The backcountry challenges us to be prepared, to learn the ways of the environment around us, and to carry the right gear to be both prepared and comfortable, but no more.
 The rewards are tremendous.
 There’s nothing like getting up early to hike to the top of a mountain and savor well-earned views of the world below.
 Or to sit beside a pristine lake after a hard day of canoe travel and portage (hauling your boat and gear over dry land trails between waterways).
 The night skies are nothing like those you’ll see in a city.
 You’ll find your spirit renewed, and you’ll enjoy the rich camaraderie of shared adventure with friends.

 Backcountry Trips During the Pandemic